 Update your Android OS

 Updates introduce new features and protect you from the latest security threats.
-If your mobile device crashes and reboots, you only need an OS update.
+You only need an OS update if your mobile device crashes and reboots.

 - Open Android Settings